Have you ever put layer upon layer of body oil or rich body butters on your skin only to still have super dry skin?

 It was only my arms that peeled.
 My legs and the rest of my body never peeled.
 But once the peeling passed (after a few days), my skin on my entire body was no longer dry, scaly, chalky or flaky.

-After about a month, I started decreasing the frequency of use to every other day, and mixed in a few drops of oil with the glycerin.
+After about a month, I started decreasing the frequency of use to every other day, and mixed in a few drops of body oil with the glycerin.
 I wanted to see if adding oil would boost the moisturization, which it did.
 I also didn’t need to moisturize with anything on the days that I didn’t use the glycerin.
 My skin was perfectly hydrated and soft on its own.
 As time went by, I continued to lower the frequency of use.

 It’s now been about 5-6 months since I started using glycerin to treat my dry skin.
 I’m now only using it once a week, or once every two weeks, with a few drops of oil mixed in.
 That’s all I need, and my skin is perfectly balanced and hydrated on its own.